ThePixelVersum/sentinel-manifesto-infrastructure/ARCHITECTURE.md

 ## 🛡️ 3.
 THE GREAT FILTER PROTOCOL
 The architecture implements a cognitive and technical filter.
-- **The User:** Remains outside the infrastructure, consuming noise
+- **The User:** Remains outside the infrastructure, consuming noise.
 - **The Architect:** Reclaims the engine, owning the frequency.

 ---